-His relentless attacks on Belgian rule soon fractured the MNC, resulting in leadership split in July 1959.
-Undaunted, Lumumba insisted on complete dismantling of Belgian rule.
+His relentless attacks on Belgian rule soon fractured the MNC, resulting in a leadership split in July 1959.
+Undaunted, Lumumba insisted on the complete dismantling of Belgian rule.
 In October 1959, he was arrested for allegedly inciting anti-colonial riots and sentenced to six months.
 Shortly thereafter, the Belgian government summoned a conference in Brussels to discuss the future of the Congo.
-Confronted by MNC threat of boycott, the government released Lumumba.
-At Brussels, Lumumba boldly condemned Belgian rule and advocated immediate independence.
-Convinced of the imminence of Congolese freedom, Belgium set aside June 30, 1960 as Independence Day.
+Confronted by MNC’s threat of boycott, the government released Lumumba.
+In Brussels, Lumumba boldly condemned Belgian rule and advocated immediate independence.
+Convinced of the imminence of Congolese freedom, Belgium set aside June 30, 1960, as Independence Day.

 Lumumba became a martyr and symbol of Congolese and African freedom.
 He is remembered today as one of only a handful of African leaders truly dedicated to national unity and genuine independence.
 In February 2002, responding to a Belgian Commission’s Report that implicated Belgium in Lumumba’s death, the Belgian government acknowledged “moral responsibility” and officially apologized.
 Lumumba remains an inspiration to African politicians.
 Several of the major political parties in the 2006 presidential election in the Congo invoked Lumumba’s legacy.